ideapark/career/Documentation/Theory_Of_Computation/Context-Free_Languages.md

 In an LR(k) grammar, a handle may also depend on symbols that follow the handle, but only on the first k of these.
 The acronym LR(k) stands
-for: Left to right input processing, Rightmost derivations (or equivalently, leftmost reductions), and k symbols of lookahead.
+for: L̫eft to right input processing, R̫ightmost derivations (or equivalently, leftmost reductions), and k̫ symbols of lookahead.

 To make this precise, let h be a handle of a valid string v=xhy.
-Say that h is forced by lookahead k if h is the unique handle of every valid string xhyˆ where yˆ∈Σ∗ and where y and yˆ agree on their first k symbols.
+Say that h is forced by lookahead k if h is the unique handle of every valid string xhyͦ where yͦ∈Σ* and where y and yͦ agree on their first k symbols.
 (If either string is shorter than k, the strings must agree up to the length of the shorter one.)